 A Quick Guide to Maximizing Your Microsoft 401k

-• Microsoft’s 401(k) works like any other 401(k) plan–it allows you to use part of your income for long-term investments and retirement.
+First, let's take a look at the basics.
+Microsoft’s 401(k) works like any other 401(k) plan–it allows you to use part of your income for long-term investments and retirement.
+Microsoft also offers a generous employee match of 50% up to the IRS’s yearly contribution limit.

 • Your 401(k) contributions and Microsoft’s matching contributions are considered fully vested right away.